qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i increase the size of the type on my emails
 - how do i increase the font size of the messages i receive
 - is there any way to increase font size or selection of font when us get a
-- hey there is there a way to increase the font size or viewing size when opening an tbsp
+- hey there is there a way to increase the font size or viewing size when opening an email?
 - can we have an option to change the font
 - how do i change font in an email this is very important for me to be able to do
 - how do i change the font of the mail content
 - i'm just trying to figure out how to change the font for messages so i can match the fonts in my signature is this not possible do i have to use a default font or where is the setting
-- can we get the option to change the font tbsp
+- can we get the option to change the font size
 - no option to change font of signature
 - can i change the font when i send a message
-- is it possible to change the font to tbsp
+- is it possible to change the font to bold
 - how do i change the font of my email signature
 - how to change the default font for edison mail
 - can i change the fonts in edison mail